stevenjjobson/CoachNTT-ProjectSetupContext/README.md

 # 🚀 ProjectSetupContext - Master Setup Guide

+note from author: This is an improvement made to an existing system I was using that was incredibly effective.
+I'm looking forward to testing this more complete solution as it has a structure that better maintains symbol recognition (naming convention) and will hopeful help with the abstraction complexity when working with more conplex architecture (my memory ststems).

+cheers,
+steve

 ## 📋 Overview
 This folder contains everything needed to initialize a new project with Claude Code using the template-based development system.
 When starting a new project, simply reference this folder and Claude Code will set up the entire workflow.